Downturns: HR guide

 Alternatively, the employee might resign on the basis that the employer has fundamentally breached their contract of employment.
 Depending on the circumstances, various claims could be considered.

-However, if an employer cannot get the employee’s agreement there is another option for pay cuts.
+However, if an employer cannot get the employee’s agreement there is another option open to the employer.
 Providing the employer can demonstrate a sound business reason for the lower salary, carries out consultation as required, warns that any continued refusal could result in the employment being terminated and offers re-engagement on the new terms, a subsequent dismissal could be fair.

 Is an employer able to force an employee to take annual leave?